 American Sinus Institute

-One method that can help prevent tonsil stones from forming in the first place is by preventing sinus issues from occurring.
+One method that can help stop tonsil stones from forming in the first place is by preventing sinus issues from occurring.
 Often, when sinus issues occur, it causes post-nasal drip which can lead to bacteria dripping down the back of the throat and into the tonsil pockets creating stones.

 One of the ways to prevent sinus issues from occurring is by receiving a balloon sinuplasty treatment, as offered by the American Sinus Institute.
 To learn more about balloon sinuplasty and preventing tonsil stones read more at the ASI website, and use this sinus symptom checker.